sdiehl/wiwinwlh/tutorial.md

 ```

 Depending on the choice of code generator and CPU architecture these
-instructions will map to single CPU instructions oaver machines.
+instructions will map to single CPU instructions over machines.

 See [ghc-prim](https://hackage.haskell.org/package/ghc-prim-0.5.3/docs/GHC-Prim.html)